 Patients with obstructive sleep apnea have a higher risk of developing type 2 diabetes, as sleep apnea can impact glucose control and insulin resistance.

+In fact, untreated sleep apnea may worsen glycemic control among diabetic patients.
+It can also increase the risk of diabetes-related complications.
 These problems can include cardiovascular disease, neuropathy, and retinopathy.
-Ultimately, addressing both conditions is critical to improving the overall health outcomes of patients with diabetes and sleep apnea.
+Treating both conditions can improve the overall health outcomes of patients with diabetes and sleep apnea.

 Sleep Apnea in Children